 Prerequisite: ECTRN 140 with a grade of "C" or better.
 NOTE: Not open to students who have completed ECTRN 134 & 135.
+Course Advisories: SCC minimum English and math standards.
 Presents the principles of trigonometry, vectors, and number systems as they apply to electronics.
 Frequent homework assignments and written tests are required.
 Four hours lecture.